tbensky/PhysicsLabs/README.md

 * Find the fit, find <img src="https://render.githubusercontent.com/render/math?math=h">, or Planck's constant.
 Your error vs. the known value should be <5%.

+* Find the work function and identify the material of the photocathode.

 ## Lab: Magnetic Torque